CuetheGreat/Rails-App-Proj-Flatiron/README.md

 - [x]  You must include and make use of a nested resource with the appropriate RESTful URLs.

-- []   You must include a nested new route with form that relates to the parent resource
+- [x]   You must include a nested new route with form that relates to the parent resource

-- > [x]  • You must include a nested index or show route
+- > You must include a nested index or show route

 - [x]  Your forms should correctly display validation errors.

-- > [x]  a.
+  >  a.
 Your fields should be enclosed within a fields_with_errors class

-- > [x]  b.
+  >  b.
 Error messages describing the validation failures must be present within the view.

 - [x]  Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.

-- > [x]  Logic present in your controllers should be encapsulated as methods in your models.
+- >   Logic present in your controllers should be encapsulated as methods in your models.

-- > [x]  Your views should use helper methods and partials when appropriate.
+- >   Your views should use helper methods and partials when appropriate.

-- > [x]  Follow patterns in the Rails Style Guide (Links to an external site.) and the Ruby Style Guide (Links   to an external site.).
+- >   Follow patterns in the Rails Style Guide (Links to an external site.) and the Ruby Style Guide (Links   to an external site.).

 - [x]  Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up   and running quickly, but learning a lot is not one of the benefits of scaffolding.